meet0129/Emotion_Classification/README.md

-# Emotion_Classification
+# Emotion Classification 😄😢

-😊😢 Happy vs Sad Face Classification using Deep Learning This project demonstrates a deep learning-based image classification system that identifies whether a person in an image is happy or sad.
-Built using TensorFlow/Keras, the model is trained on a custom dataset of human facial expressions collected from the internet
+A deep learning-based project to classify human facial expressions as **Happy** or **Sad** using image data.

+## 🧠 Overview

+This project uses a binary image classification model to predict emotions based on facial expressions.
+It leverages **TensorFlow**, **Keras**, and **OpenCV** for training, inference, and image handling.
+The model is trained on a dataset containing labeled images of happy and sad faces, and it can predict emotions on new, unseen images.

+## 🚀 Technologies Used

+- Python
+- TensorFlow & Keras
+- OpenCV
+- NumPy
+- Matplotlib